How to install WordPress on macOS

 Verify Your Virtual Host

 Before you continue with installing WordPress, you need to verify that you have set up a working Virtual Host.
 For example, all of my Virtual Hosts live under my ~/Sites directory.
-I am going to install WordPress for my https://altoplace.tst Virtual Host.
+I am going to install WordPress for my https://altoplace.tst Virtual Host test domain.

 Install WordPress using the WP-CLI download, config create, and Install Commands

-If you have created your database and verified that your Virtual Host is working, we are ready to install WordPress using three WP-CLI commands to download WordPress, create our WordPress user configuration, and then do the install.
+If you have created your database and verified that your Virtual Host is working, you are ready to install WordPress using three WP-CLI commands to download WordPress, create the WordPress user configuration, and then do the install.
 Here is an example:

 $ wp core download